Updated for 2024 evaluation standards!

 - Document the workflow for sending a PCB to a board house

 - Document your work to the group work page and reflect on your individual page what you learned

 - Make and test a microcontroller development board

 - Described the process of tool-path generation, milling, stuffing, de-bugging and programming

 - Demonstrate correct workflows and identify areas for improvement if required

 - Linked to the group assignment page

-- Documented how you made (mill, stuff, solder) the board
+- Documented how you made the toolpath

 - Documented that your board is functional

 - Explained any problems and how you fixed them